hugo-fixit/FixIt/README.md

 <!-- footnote reference definition -->
 [^1]: The theme name is interesting: "leave it, keep it, love it, fix it".
 Appears and leaves, loves but cannot keep.
 Doesn't it look like that damn love and BUG? 🤣
-[^2]: Knowledge Planet is a paid community platform for knowledge sharing and communication.
-If you need more help and support, you can join our Knowledge Planet. ([Newcomer Coupon～](https://t.zsxq.com/BQcpe))